kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-loader.gateway.md

 ## Lifecycle Hooks

-An `EnvironmentLoader` instance has a lifecycle that starts each time the `load()` or `loadSubmodule()` methods are invoked.
+An `EnvironmentLoader` instance has a lifecycle that starts each time the `load()` method is invoked.
 Each lifecycle ends when the method returns.
 Your implementation can use lifecycle hook methods to tap into key events in the environment loader service.

 Respond to events in the lifecycle of the loader by implementing one or more of the _lifecycle hook_ interfaces presented below.
 The hooks give you the opportunity to act on the instance at the appropriate moment.